k0nserv/hugotunius.se/_posts/2016-07-17-implementing-a-linked-list-in-swift.md

 Most data structures in Swift are structs, but use a method called copy-on-write(COW) to reduce the amount of copying required by only copying the data structure before writes.
 Let's implement this for our LinkedList.
-The general idea is to create a struct that wraps our LinkedList and delegates task to the underlying class.
+The general idea is to create a struct that wraps our LinkedList and delegates tasks to the underlying class.
 When mutating methods are invoked we'll explicitly make a copy of the underlying class and perform the actions on that copy.
 We also need to add a method to copy all the underlying data in our LinkedList.

 {% highlight swift %}